elrick97/portfolio/posts/DiscordBotTutorial.md

 ![Untitled](/images/discordBotP1/Untitled%206.png)

 Open the link in a new tab and add the bot to the server you want to test.
-You have to be the owner of the server to add it, so you might as well want to create a test server.
+You have to be the owner of the server to add it, you might as well want to create a test server.

 ![Untitled](/images/discordBotP1/Untitled%207.png)

-After adding the bot, it should appear on your server offline:
+After adding the bot, it should appear offline on your server:

 ![Screen Shot 2022-01-28 at 14.47.57.png](/images/discordBotP1/Screen_Shot_2022-01-28_at_14.47.57.png)

-To bring him to life run the following command on your working directory:
+To bring him to life, run the following command on your working directory:

 ```bash
 python bot.py